dbmi-bgm/cgap-portal/docs/source/docker-production.rst

 CGAP-Docker (production)
 ========================

-CGAP-Docker runs in production on Elastic Container Service, meant to be orchestrated from the 4dn-cloud-infra repository.
-End users will modify `deploy/docker/production/Makefile`` to suite their immediate build needs with respect to target AWS Account/ECR Repository/Tagging strategy.
+CGAP-Docker runs in production on AWS Elastic Container Service, meant to be orchestrated from the 4dn-cloud-infra repository.
+End users will modify ``deploy/docker/production/Makefile`` to suite their immediate build needs with respect to target AWS Account/ECR Repository/Tagging strategy.
 For more information on the specifics of the ECS setup, see 4dn-cloud-infra.

 The CGAP Application has been orchestrated into the ECS Service/Task paradigm.
-As of writing all core application services have their own image tag defined by the ``$ENTRYPOINT`` build argument.
+As of writing all core application services have their own image tag varied by passing the ``$ENTRYPOINT`` build argument.
 As such, they are all separate services with the following notable characteristics:

     * WSGI - services standard API requests - 8x parallelization on Fargate Spot
     * Indexer - hits /index at 3 second intervals indefinitely - 4x parallelization on Fargate Spot